mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 :::{.notes}
 You can ask these questions of yourself or your team to assess qualitatively where you are at with psychological safety.

+The rest of these tips are from Amy Edmondson's 2014 TED talk.
 :::